LaSEEB/structural-connectivity/README.md

 # Structural Connectivity Analysis

 ## Overview
-This repository contains two scripts: `tractography.sh` for processing diffusion MRI data to perform tractography and generate the connectivity matrix; and `count_streamlines.sh` for processing the tractogram and calculating the number of streamlines for each ROI of an atlas.
+This repository contains two scripts: `tractography.sh` for processing diffusion MRI data to perform tractography and generate the connectivity matrix and `count_streamlines.sh` for processing the tractogram and calculating the number of streamlines for each ROI of an atlas.

 ## Table of Contents